JelleZijlstra/taxonomy/docs/article.md

   belongs to: the journal for journal articles, city of publication for books, and university for dissertations.
 - _series_: Series of publication, used with some journals.
 Also used for the name of the degree (e.g., "PhD") for dissertations.
+See [the citation group documentation](/docs/citation-group) for more detail on how to use this and the next few fields.
 - _volume_: Volume of publication for journals
 - _issue_: Issue of publication for journals
 - _start page_: First page of a journal article